Are you trying to find different ways an artist can supplement their income?

 Etsy – Etsy was created for artists to sell original artwork and crafts.
 Now Etsy is allowing prints of artwork to be listed for sale.

 Visit 15 Places to Sell Art Online and Make Money for more platforms you can sell your original art online.

 Shopify – Shopify allows you to build an eCommerce site.

 An artist’s website is not only for selling original artwork online.
-If you have built a WordPress artist website you will more options than you could have ever thought possible and offering commission work is just the beginning.
+If you have built a WordPress artist website, you will have more options than you could have ever thought possible, and offering commission work is just the beginning.

 Commission work is when a buyer hires an artist to create something unique for them.

 The customer will tell the artist what they are looking for and provide reference photos for the artist to work with.

 Many people commission artists for portraits, pet portraits, or even places they have visited.

 The benefit of offering commissioned work is that you are guaranteed to earn money from the piece you are creating.